Insider Guide: Best of Toronto

 Toronto is a relatively young city, so its heritage buildings were constructed in the 1800s and 1900s.

 One of the oldest areas is the Fork York National Historic Site.
 The British built the fort in 1793 and rebuilt it after the Americans torched the place during the War of 1812.
-Visitors can tour the fort’s eight historic structures, along with seeing musket and music demonstrations (250 Fort York Blvd.; +1 416 392 6907).
+Visitors can tour the fort’s eight historic structures, and see musket and music demonstrations (250 Fort York Blvd.; +1 416 392 6907).

 Toronto is home to a number of Victorian-style buildings, and many of them can be found in the neighborhood of Cabbagetown.
 Residents developed the area in the late 1800s.
-Go for a stroll on your own, or link up with the folks at Heritage Toronto for one of their free walking tours.
+You can walk it on your own, or link up with Heritage Toronto for a free walking tour.
 You can get to Cabbagetown by taking the TTC 506 streetcar, which leaves College Station and runs along Carlton Street.

-Also take time to walk through the buildings and grounds of Trinity College.
-You’ll feel like you’re at Cambridge or Oxford.
+Wandering amid the buildings and grounds of Trinity College, you may feel like you’re at Cambridge or Oxford.
 The Trinity College Chapel is considered one of the finest examples of Gothic architecture in North America.

 Casa Loma was once considered the most creative buildings on the continent.
 Some men want their home to be a castle, and Canadian millionaire Sir Henry Pellatt spent a fortune, and eventually went bust, turning his vision into reality.
 Casa Loma merges elements of Norman, Gothic and Romanesque-style architecture.
 The City of Toronto owns the property.
 Tours are available every day of the year, except December 25.
 Guided garden tours run from May 1 to October 31 (1 Austin Terrace; +1 416 923 1171).